 Contracting an outsourcing development team has certain risks, as well as benefits.
 The benefits (quite similar to the benefits of a remote team) are:

 - You get an integral team that already works together and the members understand each other’s duties and skills.

 - You don’t need to pay for office space and equipment

 - You get access to the world’s best talent for less money compared to building an in-house team.
 Add to this almost no hiring costs.

-- You can painlessly expand or zoom in the team, depending on the current task.
+- You can painlessly expand or zoom in on the team, depending on the current task.
 An outsourced web development agency can quickly augment the team with necessary developers for your project at peak periods and call them off during idle times.